 When the furnace isn’t able to move this warm air like it should, the thermostat may send signals to the system to cycle on again to get your home’s interior warmed up to the desired temperature.
 This on/off cycling can lead to premature wear and tear on your system and may result in an unexpected breakdown of the unit — as well as higher energy bills.

 Problem #5: Furnace doesn’t come on at all.

 If you have a heating system that is powered by natural gas, a failure of the unit to fire up could be an indication that the pilot light has gone out.
 If you have an electric-powered furnace, this could be a warning sign that something is wrong with the power being supplied to the unit.
 Regardless, this is a problem that is best diagnosed and treated by professionals.
 Do NOT attempt to re-light your furnace’s pilot light yourself!

 Important: If you smell natural gas in your home, leave immediately.
 Do not operate anything that could cause a spark, including lights, cell phones, flashlights, and appliances.
 From a safe location, call 911 and your local utility, which will dispatch a crew to check on the source of the odor and make the area safe.

 Get protection from the unexpected!

-To protect your heating system in case of an unexpected breakdown, Pivotal Home Solutions offers an affordable Heating Repair Plan.
+To protect your heating system in case of an unexpected breakdown, Oncourse Home Solutions offers an affordable Heating Repair Plan.
 When you’re enrolled and a covered problem occurs, just give us a call and we’ll take care of the rest.
 We’ll send a pre-approved, experienced heating technician to your home to take care of the problem for you — during a time that will work with your family’s busy schedule!